gromacs/gromacs/docs/dev-manual/code-formatting.rst

 .. highlight:: bash

-The source code can be automatically formatted using uncrustify, an automatic source code formatting tool, to follow the guidelines in :doc:`formatting`.
+The source code can be automatically formatted using clang-format or uncrustify.
+Both are formatting tools that apply the guidelines in :doc:`formatting`.
-Additionally, Python scripts are used for a few other automatic formatting/checking tasks.
+Additionally, other Python scripts are used for a few other automatic formatting/checking tasks.
 The overview tools page contains a list of these
 tools: :ref:`dev-formatting-tools`.
-This page provides more details for uncrustify and copyright scripts.
+This page provides more details for clang-format, uncrustify and copyright scripts.

-Jenkins uses these same scripts (in particular, ``uncrustify.sh``, ``copyright.sh`` and the ``check-source`` target) to enforce that the code stays invariant under such formatting.
+Jenkins uses these same scripts (in particular, ``clang-format.sh``, ``copyright.sh`` and the ``check-source`` target) to enforce that the code stays invariant under such formatting.